Vermont Resources

 The Vermont Coalition of Supervised Visitation Programs is the collective voice advancing safe contact between children and their non-residential parents and family members in supervised, child-focused environments.

-The Prevent Child Abuse Vermont Parents’ Stress Line is a resource devoted to parents, professionals, and community members for parenting support, resources and referrals.
-The Stress Line is open Monday – Friday from 9AM – 5PM.
-The toll free phone number within Vermont is 1-800-CHILDREN (1-800-244-5373)
+The Prevent Child Abuse Vermont (PCAVT) Parents Helpline is a resource devoted to parents, professionals, and community members for parenting support, resources and referrals.
+The Helpline is open Monday to Friday, 8:30 a.m. to 4:30 p.m.
+The toll free phone number within Vermont is 1-800-CHILDREN (1-800-244-5373).
+The PCAVT mainline is 802-229-5724.

 Thank you for supporting Clarina!